 What Have You Been Involved In So Far?

-How Has Being A Youth Ambassador Benefited You?
+How Has Being A Youth Ambassador Helped You?

-Would You Recommend Others To Become A Youth Ambassador For Youth Employment UK?
+Would You Recommend Others To Become A Youth Ambassador?
+Why?

 Want To Know More About Being A Youth Ambassador?

-Youth Ambassadors sign up 10 – 15 hours volunteering time a month and in exchange we support them with opportunities to really make a difference as well as ongoing training and support.
+Youth Ambassadors sign up to 10 – 15 hours of volunteering a month.
+In exchange we support them with opportunities to really make a difference, as well as ongoing training and support.

-Volunteering focuses on four key areas of Youth Employment UK’s on-going work to support young people in their journey towards employment:
+Volunteering focuses on 3 key areas of our work to support young people in their journey towards employment:

-- Encourage young people to share their experiences, barriers and challenges to employment
+- Empowering young people to share their experiences, barriers and challenges to employment

-- Support organisations to develop youth friendly policies and procedures to create more opportunities for all young people
+- Educating and supporting organisations to create more youth friendly opportunities for all young people